level of course unit

 planned learning activities and teaching methods

-Integrated course, group work, discussions, e-learning
+Integrated course, group work, case studies, discussions, e-learning

 semester/trimester when the course unit is delivered